Beginning OOP with Ruby

 We can now:

-1. Describe a Point.
+- Describe a

 Line

-Let’s refer back to our definition of a Line.
+Let’s refer back to our definition of a Line

 # A finite segment (or distance) between two points.